Advocacy Awards Dinner

 2015 Advocacy Awards Highlights

 The 19th annual Research!America Advocacy Awards, held March 11 at the Andrew W. Mellon Auditorium in Washington, D.C., honored exemplary leaders in medical and health research advocacy who have advanced our nation's commitment to research.
 Among those who gathered to honor this year’s awardees: Margaret Hamburg, commissioner, U.S. Food and Drug Administration; Francis Collins, M.D., Ph.D., director, National Institutes of Health; Tom Frieden, M.D., MPH, director, Centers for Disease Control and Prevention; Richard Kronik, Ph.D., director, Agency for Healthcare Research & Quality; and many more luminaries in science and technology.
+Research!America Chair John Porter talked about "a new awakening to science" on Capitol Hill in his speech.
+Learn more here.

 This year’s winners are Reps.
 Fred Upton (R-Mich.) and Diana DeGette (D-Colo.); ABC's "Good Morning America" anchor Robin Roberts; Michael Milken, founder of the Milken Institute and FasterCures; Kenneth Olden Ph.D., director, National Center for Environmental Assessment, U.S. EPA; David Van Andel, chairman and CEO, and George Vande Woude, Ph.D., founding scientific director, Van Andel Research Institute; and the Society for Neuroscience (SfN).
 In their acceptance speeches, each recipient shared their inspiring dedication to, and often personal motivation for, advancing medical research.